 Top 5 Trends for Active Adult Communities in 2010

 Each year, active adult communities continue to evolve to meet the changing needs and desires of both their current and potential residents.
 Active adults today know what they want and builders are structuring new communities to provide these features.
-The 5 top trends that have emerged in 2009 and should continue to rise in 2010 revolve around: technology, green living, walking trails and outdoor space, universal design, and lifelong learning.
+The 5 top trends that emerged in 2009 and should continue to rise in 2010 revolve around technology, green living, walking trails and outdoor space, universal design, and lifelong learning.

 1. Technology

-High-speed Internet access is the hottest ticket at active adult communities.
+High-speed Internet access is the hottest ticket in active adult communities.
 Today’s active adults are tech-savvy and want the tools to keep them in touch with friends, family, and the whole World Wide Web.
 Homes pre-wired with ethernet or wireless network equipment have been gaining popularity and will continue to be a high priority for many new buyers in 2010.

-Home security systems, camera intercoms, solar panels and energy management devices are just a few of the other technologies that active adults want in their homes.
+Home security systems, camera intercoms, solar panels, and energy management devices are just a few of the other technologies that active adults want in their homes.
 To attract their 55 and older demographic, active adult communities will be wise to not overlook the technology demands of their buyers.

 2. Green Living

-Green housing developments offer solar panels, low VOC paint, and sustainable building products.
+Green housing developments offer solar panels, low-VOC paint, and sustainable building products.
 Shea Homes is known for their eco-friendly communities, such as Trilogy at La Quinta in California and Trilogy at Vistancia in Arizona.
 Look for other new communities to begin offering more of these green living options, including some newer technology such as home Energy Management devices.

 3. Walking Trails and Outdoor Space

 In 2010, builders will continue to emphasize the “active” in Active Adult Communities.
 While golf courses are still popular settings for adult communities, more new buyers are looking for bike paths and walking or jogging trails.
-A clubhouse with a large exercise studio is great, but a bike path to get there is a much appreciated new amenity.
+A clubhouse with a large exercise studio is great, but a bike path to get there is a much-appreciated new amenity.

 4. Universal Design